sigstore/sigstore-blog/content/kms-plugins.md

 ### How it Works

 The Sigstore KMS plugins will be separate, installable programs.
-Users will invoke Cosign specifying their plugin with the key ref like `cosign sign … —key mykms://my-key-id`, where `mykms` refers to a plugin program `sigstore-kms-mykms` located on the system PATH.
-The existing key refs for the existing built-in KMS providers will continue to work the same and take precedence.
+Users will invoke Cosign specifying their plugin with the key ref like `cosign sign … -- key mykms://my-key-id`, where `mykms` refers to a plugin program `sigstore-kms-mykms` located on the system PATH.
+The existing key references for the existing built-in KMS providers will continue to work the same and take precedence.

 ### Plugin Development